andershagbard/overengineered-json-formatter/README.md

 ## Features

-### Core Rendering

 - Auto-detects JSON pages (`application/json` and `text/json` content types) and replaces the default browser output
 - Interactive collapsible/expandable tree for nested objects and arrays
 - Syntax highlighting for all JSON value types
-- Monospace font with configurable indentation
+- Settings with configurable tab width, color mode, and color theme

-### Navigation & Inspection

 - Depth-level filter buttons - collapse or expand the tree to a specific nesting level
-- "All" button to fully expand the entire tree at once
 - Stats bar showing total node count and maximum depth of the parsed structure

-### Copy to Clipboard

-Individual JSON values can be copied by clicking the copy button that appears on hover.
-For when you need exactly that one nested string 4 levels deep.
+- Individual JSON values can be copied by clicking the copy button that appears on hover.
+For when you need exactly that one nested string 4 levels deep

-### Accessibility

-- ARIA labels on all interactive elements
-- Semantic HTML with proper focus management
-- Full keyboard navigation support
-- Focus-visible ring states

-### Internationalization
+- Fully accessible - Not just for vision impaired users, but also great for those you want to avoid using a mouse

-English UI strings backed by i18next, because maybe one day someone will want this in French.
+- English UI strings backed by i18next, because maybe one day someone will want this in Frxnch

 ## Tech Stack